urkeboy/oop-java/README.md

 ## Problems

-For each problem, a system of classes providing certain functions is written in Java.
+For each problem, a Java package with a GUI (graphical user interface) is written.
 The requirements are described in respective problem statements.

 * 1. problem 1 - Ice cream shop
     * classes: Flavor, IceCream, SoftServePlace, IceCreamMachine, IceCreamShop.